Ankle injury puts Marco Reus' World Cup in doubt for Germany | Sports-Games

 Borussia Dortmund captain Marco Reus is again in danger of missing a major tournament for Germany.

-The 33-year-old Reus was stretchered off in the first half of Dortmund's Ruhr derby against Schalke on Saturday with what looked like a serious ankle injury.
+The 33-year-old Reus was taken off on a stretcher in the first half of Dortmund's Ruhr derby against Schalke on Saturday with what looked like a serious ankle injury.

+Dortmund coach Edin Terzic only reluctantly spoke about Reus' injury after the game, when the length of the player's absence was still undetermined.

-Flick's namesake Hansi Flick — the Germany coach — had included Reus in his squad for the upcoming international games against Hungary and England and was counting on the attacking midfielder as a key member of his World Cup squad.
+''It looks like the ligaments were injured, but I don't think it will last quite that long,'' Terzic told Sky TV.
+Germany coach Hansi Flick included Reus in his squad for upcoming international games against Hungary and England and was counting on the attacking midfielder as a key member of his World Cup squad.

 The tournament starts in Qatar on Nov.
-20. Germany plays Japan in Doha three days later, four days before it faces Spain in Al Khor, where it also plays its last game in Group E against Costa Rica on Dec.
-1.
+20. Germany plays Japan in Doha three days later.
+Spain and Costa Rica are also in the group.

 Reus has been plagued by injuries at inopportune times throughout his career.
 He missed Germany's World Cup win in 2014 with an ankle injury sustained in a warm-up game, and a groin injury ruled him out of the 2016 European Championship.
 He played in Germany's unsuccessful World Cup defense in 2018 but skipped the next European Championship to recover after his season with Dortmund.

-There was no immediate word from Dortmund on the seriousness of Reus' injury.
-The player was still receiving treatment in the changing room before halftime and was due to be brought to a hospital.
+There was no official word from Dortmund on the seriousness of Reus' injury.
+The player initially received treatment in the changing room before halftime and was taken to a hospital.

+Youssoufa Moukoko's 79th-minute goal was enough for Dortmund to beat Schalke 1-0.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)